-Course Name: Painting

-Prerequisite: Intro to Art required/Drawing preferred
+Course Name: PaintingGrades: 11-12Prerequisite: Intro to Art required/Drawing preferredCredit: 1 Fine Art

 Description: This is a year long class.
-In this course, students will learn fundamental painting techniques and explore the creative potential of painting and self-expression using water-soluble paints (acrylic and watercolor) on a variety of surfaces (paper, canvas, masonite) and will develop communication skills in art-making, criticism, and appreciation in the process.
+In this course, students will learn fundamental painting techniques and explore the creative potential of painting and self-expression using watersoluble paints (acrylic and watercolor) on a variety of surfaces (paper, canvas, masonite) and will develop communication skills in art-making, criticism, and appreciation in the process.
 Students will work on individual and collaborative pieces.
 Students will study art movements, work of historically significant and contemporary artists, and create reproductions of famous works and several original paintings in a variety of size formats and styles.

-Course Name: Studio Art Honors I Grades: 9
+Course Name: Studio Art Honors I Grade: 9

-Prerequisite: GT Status in Visual Art or teacher approval required.
-Credit: 0.5/1 Fine Art

-Description: This art course is designed for highly motivated art students who want honors study in specific art media.
+Prerequisite: GT Status in Visual Art or teacher approval required Credit: 0.5/1 Fine Art Description: This art course is designed for highly motivated art students who want honors study in specific art media.
 Students will work on compiling a body of work in 2-3 media of teacher choice and 1 concentration of their choice.
 Students will capture their planning and artistic development in ongoing sketchbook work.
 There will be post-secondary education opportunities, an emphasis on focused independent practice, and discussion on trends in contemporary art.
 Due to the range of media explored, students will have the opportunity to enrich their artistic experiences and bolster their portfolios with work selected to challenge and focus their talents.

-Course Name: Studio Art Honors II Grades: 10-12

-Prerequisite: Studio Art Honors I required.
-Credit: 1 Fine Art
+Course Name: Studio Art Honors IIGrades: 10-12Prerequisite: Studio Art Honors I requiredCredit: 1 Fine Art